killerqueen2007/IXL-EDITOR/README.md

 ### Installation Instructions:

 1. **Download the Files**
-   Download the extension files to your computer.
+   Download the extension files to your computer and **unzip** the folder.

 2. **Access Browser Extensions**
    Open your browser and click on the **Extensions** icon.